sockcymbal/QuestionImprover/README.md

 	- Iterative Refinement via Chain-of-Graph-of-Thoughts: Based on the user's goals, iterate through the reasoning process again from the beginning, inputting the recently improved question to make it even better.
 This chains together individual Graph-of-Thoughts rhythms, where the outcome of one cycle informs the starting point of the next.

 These layers of feedback loops interact with each other, creating a dynamic, interconnected system.
 The internal loops ensure depth and rigor within each phase, while the external loops ensure that the entire process is cohesive, adaptive, continually improving, and aligned with human goals.

 #
-### Ideal Types of Questions for the QuestionImprover Agent
-1. Complex, Multi-Faceted Questions
-- Ideal for queries involving various layers and dimensions of trade-offs, requiring an intricate understanding and exploration.
-  The agent excels in unpacking and refining these layered questions, bringing clarity and depth to multifaceted topics.
-2. Strategic and Decision-Making Queries
-- Tailored for questions related to strategy development or critical decision-making, whether in business, academic research, or personal scenarios.
-The agent aids in structuring these questions to consider all vital factors and potential outcomes.
-3. Interdisciplinary and Research-Based Inquiries
-- Perfect for questions that cross disciplinary boundaries or are central to research projects.
-The agent's diverse personas contribute insights from different fields, fostering an integrated and comprehensive exploration.
-4. Ethical and Moral Considerations
-- Suitable for probing into ethical dilemmas or moral issues.
-The agent assists in framing these questions to encompass various ethical perspectives and implications, ensuring a balanced and thorough examination.
-5. Critical Thinking and Problem-Solving Challenges
-- Designed for questions that demand critical thinking or are aimed at resolving complex problems.
-The agent helps in reshaping these questions to challenge assumptions and explore diverse solution pathways.
-6. Questions Driving Creative Exploration and Innovation
-- Well suited for inquiries aimed at driving creative thinking.
-The agent adeptly aids in formulating questions that challenge conventional perspectives and inspire new paths of thought, making it a valuable tool for those looking to venture beyond traditional boundaries.

-#
 # 🔗 Prompt Sequence